 Swifts are one of our most iconic birds.
-They visit us for only three months a year just to breed in our buildings, then they fly off to Africa for the rest of the year, rarely touching down anywhere - they feed, sleep and breed in the air!
-But disaster is occurring before our very eyes - swift numbers are declining seriously in the UK, as surveys suggest 50% of our birds have disappeared in the last 20 years.
-The reasons are complex, but the one we can do something about is the loss of nesting places as we seal up our houses and roofs so there are no longer holes for them to nest in.
+Arriving to breed in our buildings in spring, they spend only three months here before migrating back to sub-saharan Africa.
+However, the number of swifts returning to the UK each year is declining rapidly, with a 50% decline in numbers in the last 20 years.
+The reasons for this decline are complex, but the one thing we can do something about is the loss of nesting places as we seal up our houses and roofs so there are no longer holes for them to nest in.

 Swifts are largely colonial; they like to nest close to each other, rarely alone.
-So, if we are to increase numbers we need to find the birds we already have and provide adjacent, suitable nest sites.
-And that is what this project is about.
+So, if we are to increase numbers we need help with the tasks below.

-- help to make swift boxes, as they often need to be made to fit particular spaces or to replicate existing nests
+- make swift boxes - these often need to be made to fit particular spaces or to replicate existing nests